Skip to main content

 The ASU Police Department proudly serves the university’s four campuses in the greater Phoenix metropolitan area, mixing urban policing with a small community feel.

-Our team of 150 dedicated individuals — in both sworn and civilian roles — support our diverse community through:
+Our team of 150 dedicated individuals — in both sworn and professional roles — support our diverse community through:

 • Administrative positions.